 Drupal 7 end of life - change of date

-Drupal 7 vs Drupal 8
+Drupal 7 specification

 - Drupal has been rewritten using the Symfony framework.
 For those unfamiliar with the topic, Symfony is one of the most popular PHP frameworks.
 Therefore, from the very beginning Drupal could boast that it gets a lot of support from the community and creators associated with Symfony.
 This change is actually so big, because the earlier Drupal versions weren’t based on any such powerful frameworks.

 - A new engine for creating templates has been introduced - the well-known and popular Twig (this is the result of switching to Symfony, where this engine is also used).
 This streamlines the work when creating templates, and brings the way of implementing them closer to modern standards, abandoning the previous themes and PHP templates.